To reboot a Linux system, you can use the reboot command. This command will shut down the system and then restart it.

 reboot

-This command must be run as the root user, or using sudo
+This command must be run as the root user, or using sudo.

-option to reboot the system.
+Alternatively, you can use the shutdown command with the -r option to reboot the system.
 For example:

 shutdown -r now

 This command will also shut down the system and then restart it.
-Like the reboot
+Like the reboot command, it must be run as the root user or using sudo.

-command to reboot the system.
+You can also use the systemctl command to reboot the system.
 For example:

 systemctl reboot

 This command will also shut down the system and then restart it.
-It can be run as the root user or using sudo
+It can be run as the root user or using sudo.

 It's important to note that these commands will terminate all processes and shut down the system, so be sure to save any unsaved work before rebooting the system.